-Dental hygiene refers to the practice of keeping the mouth, teeth, and gums clean and healthy to prevent disease
+Dental hygiene refers to the practice of keeping the mouth, teeth, and gums clean and healthy to prevent disease.

-More than just a cosmetic procedure for those who want to look their best, dental hygiene sessions are an absolutely indispensable part of good oral health.
+More than just a cosmetic procedure for those who want to look beautifully, dental hygiene sessions are an absolutely indispensable part of good oral health.
 They are as necessary as flossing and brushing your teeth, but do not need to be done as frequently, as they are the main preventative measure against tooth decay and gum disease.